Skip to main content

 Keeping your baby clean

-Wash your hands before you touch your baby or after changing the diaper.
+Wash your hands before you touch your baby or after changing their diaper.

 Bathe your baby with mild soap and warm water.
-Be careful not to get soap in your baby’s eyes.
-Make sure to dry the baby’s skin folds well, but do not use baby powder.
+Be careful not to get soap in their eyes.
+Make sure to dry their skin folds well, but do not use baby powder.
 Lotions are not usually needed, but if you want to use lotion, use a scent-free, hypoallergenic one.

 Clean your baby’s diaper area well with every diaper change.
-If the diaper area skin looks red or has a rash, use a barrier cream (such as a zinc-based product).
-If the redness or rash does not get better or gets worse, see your health care provider.
+If the skin in the diaper area looks red, or if there is a rash, use a barrier cream (such as a zinc-based product).
+If the redness or rash does not get better or gets worse, see your healthcare provider.

 Cord care

-Your baby has a small piece of umbilical cord attached to his/her belly button.
-When your baby was born, your health care provider put a clamp on the cord and then cut the cord.
+When your baby was born, your healthcare provider put a clamp on their umbilical cord and then cut the cord, leaving a small piece attached to their belly button.
 The clamp will be on your baby’s cord when you go home from the hospital and will stay on until the cord falls off.

 How to care for your baby’s cord

-Cleaning the cord is not painful for your baby.
+Having the cord cleaned is not painful for your baby.
 Look at your baby’s cord two or three times a day.
 If there is pee or poop on or around the cord, clean it off.

 Follow these steps to keep the area clean.